Power and Panel Cables and Connectors

 Fan Power Leads

-Most motherboards have a connector for the leads for the CPU fan and at least one one case fan.
-These provide both power and, in most cases, RPM monitoring and thermal control.
-If your motherboard has a header labeled CPU FAN, that's what it's for.
-Some motherboards also have headers for the chassis fan and/or the chipset cooler, as well.
+All motherboards have connectors for the leads for the CPU fan and at least one case fan.
+These provide both power and, in most cases, RPM monitoring and speed control based on temperature.

 Front Panel Leads

-Every computer case comes with a set of wires that connects the motherboard to the LED's and switches on the front panel.
-These connectors include those for the power and reset switches, the power LED and hard drive activity LED, and the system speaker.
-They connect to a bus block on the motherboard.
+Every computer case comes with a set of wires usually called "front panel leads" that connects the motherboard to the LED's and switches on the front panel.
+The connectors usually include those for the power and reset switches, the power LED and hard drive activity LED's, and on some cases, the system speaker.
+If the case has front-mounted USB ports or a card reader, there will be leads for those accessories, as well.

 - Components